-Along with his colleague Katharine Halls, Adi is also the co-founder and coordinator of the Jewish-Muslim Research Network (JMRN), currently based at the University of Manchester.
+Along with my colleague Katharine Halls, I am also the co-founder and coordinator of the Jewish-Muslim Research Network (JMRN).
 The JMRN is an interdisciplinary and international initiative bringing together researchers studying Jews, Muslims, Judaism, and Islam in any time period and region.
 Our network currently comprises of over a hundred researchers across Europe, North America, and the Middle East.

 My main research interests include Jewish-Muslim relations in France, LGBTQ Muslims, apostasy from Islam and ex-Muslims, as well as, more broadly speaking, gender, sexuality, language, and ethnic/religious minorities.
 Aside from my PhD research on Jews and Muslims in France, I am also currently working on projects on apostasy from Islam in the French-speaking world, ex-Muslims in Singapore, and Pink Dot in Singapore.
 In addition, I have published on a diverse set of topics, from seventeenth-century French theatre to contemporary French stand-up comedy.
 I am also a translator, having translated an essay by Voltaire and Ludovic-Mohamed Zahed’s Homosexuality, Transidentity, and Islam (Amsterdam University Press).

 I received my M.A. (equivalent) from the Sorbonne Nouvelle University, Paris, France, where he worked under the supervision of Catherine Brun.
 Prior to that, I received my B.A. from Boston University, where I had the privilege of studying under Jeffrey Mehlman, Odile Cazenave, and the late Susan Jackson.